Depression: A Global Physical and Mental killer

 It is often believed, albeit falsely, that since depression is a matter of the mind it is easy for the person to come out of it.
 The truth, however, is more gruesome.
 The 2012 Report by the World Health Organisation came up with some mind-numbing numbers.

-According to WHO estimate, there are almost 350 million depression sufferers in the world and by 2020; depression will become the leading global disease burden, i.e. a disease with which one lives for years.
+According to WHO estimate, there are almost 350 million depression sufferers in the world and by 2020 depression has become the leading global disease burden, a disease with which one lives for years.

 If you still think that depression takes a toll only on personal life and can be easily overcome, then you’re grossly mistaken.
 The blues of depression have spread their fangs to your workplace as well, disrupting professional lives.
 In fact, corporate depression has become a major cause of concern for both the employers and employees worldwide.

 The PPC Worldwide survey on Indian companies reiterated this point.
 According to the study conducted in 2012, more than 62% of health concerns in India Inc. are due to work stress.

 Depression is an overwhelmingly distressing disorder of the mind.

 Depression has a different meaning for every individual.
 While some people look at it as living amidst imminent disaster, others may feel inert, void and indifferent or restless and aggressive.